settlin/meteor-monorepo/packages/ssr-helper/README.md

 ## SSR Helper

+### Notes
+This is a fork of `alawi:ssr-helper` with minor tweaks.
+1. Bugfixes
+2. Fields to be published are taken from Meteor.settings.userFields

 This pacakge aims to simplify Meteor's server rendering process.
 Specifically:

 1. **Make Meteor.User() works during server rendering**, accessing ```Meteor.user()``` during Meteor server rendering process will result in